openhab/openhab-docs/developers/transformations/index.md

 The communication between the framework and the Thing handlers can be influenced by "Profiles".

-By their nature, profiles are correlated to links between Items and Channels (i.e. `ItemChannelLinks`).
+By their nature, profiles are correlated to links between Items and Channels (i.e. `ItemChannelLinks`), just like transformations.

-So if one Channel is linked to several Items it also will have several profile instances, each handling the communication to exactly one of these Items.
+But in contrast to transformations, if one Channel is linked to several Items it also will have several profile instances.
+Each instance handling the communication to exactly one of these Items.
 The same applies for the situation where one Item is linked to multiple Channels.

 Profiles are created by ProfileFactories and are retained for the lifetime of their link.